rafaelgsmchagas/links-marcia/replit.md

 6. **Responsive Design**: Mobile-first approach with elegant animations for modern user experience

 The application is designed for scalability with clean separation of concerns and modern development practices.

+## Recent Changes

+- **July 10, 2025**: Successfully migrated from Lovable to Replit environment
+  - Fixed routing system from React Router to wouter for Replit compatibility
+  - Updated all external asset references to use local imports
+  - Replaced MemStorage with DatabaseStorage using PostgreSQL
+  - Created database connection layer using Drizzle ORM with Neon serverless
+  - Applied database schema migrations with `npm run db:push`
+  - Database is now fully functional and ready for use